Chanty

 Discord vs Slack

-I’m not a gamer.
+I’m not into gaming.
 To tell you the truth, the most advanced game I ever played was Mario back in the 90s.
-However, I’m here today, talking about Discord and comparing it with Slack, the biggest team chat app there is.
+But here I am today, writing about comparing Discord vs Slack — the most advertised team chat app out there.

 As luck would have it, some of my coworkers are gamers and heavy Discord users.
 They helped me out and shared some expert opinions about Discord for this comparison.
 As for Slack, I’ve become a bit of an expert in it, since I’ve written a number of reviews on this app.
 Primarily, the Slack alternatives, Slack vs. Flock, Slack vs. Skype, and other articles you can find on the Chanty blog.